-In the update, S&P stated that "as part of its financial management assessment, it evaluates established and ongoing management practices and policies in the areas most likely to affect credit quality."
-One such area is debt management.
+In the update, S&P stated they are "publishing this article to help market participants better understand our approach to assigning state ratings."
 S&P seeks to determine if the entity has established policies relative to, among other things, the issuance of debt, maturity and debt structure, and debt refunding guidelines.
 Issuers deemed "Strong" in this regard would be entities that have well-defined debt policies, with strong reporting and monitoring mechanisms in place.